-Advocate continuous learning, slowly beginning with myself.
+Advocate continuous learning, helping others and myself.

 Kathleen Schoen plays thousands of years of history on six (at last count) different kids of flute.
 Her work as a performer and a teacher has taken her to from her home base in western Canada to Peru, Ecuador, and the United States.

 Kathleen Schoen was born in Montréal, raised in Europe and Canada, and started playing the flute in elementary school band.
 She earned a Bachelor of Music degree from University of B.C., with a concentration in flute and music history, then went on to study in Toronto at University of Toronto and the Royal Conservatory of Music, and in Banff in a series of short term artist residencies at the Banff Centre for the Arts.
 A passion for masterclasses had led her to into performing for and learning from many world renowned artists, including Julius Baker, Jeanne Baxtresser, Patrick Gallois, and Robert Aitken on flute, Wilbert Hazelzet and Janet See on baroque flute, and Piers Adams and Francis Colpron on recorder.
 Her professional activities include performing, teaching, and continuous learning.

 Performances are on both period and modern instruments.
 As a participant in the Vancouver Summer Early Music Program, she had the opportunity to learn and perform with members of the Amsterdam Baroque Orchestra.
 Recent performances with her current ensemble, the Schoen Duo, mix both historical and modern performance practice in arrangements and original compositions.
 Their innovative approach to community based site specific musical composition was recently awarded a grant from the Edmonton Heritage Council and Edmonton Arts Council to create a piece that reflects the history of the Rossdale area of Edmonton.